ccdle12/smart-contract-attacks/README.md

 ## Transaction Ordering Attacks

-Transaction Ordering Attacks is a race condition attack.
+A Transaction Ordering Attack is a race condition attack.
 Two transactions will be sent to the mempool/tx-pool, the order in which they are sent is irrelevant according to the gas sent to incentivize miners to mine their transactions first.

 ### Scenario:
 Participants: